clojure-grimoire/grimoire/resources/1.6.0/clojure.core/==/docstring.md

-Returns non-nil if nums all have the equivalentvalue (type-independent), otherwise false
+Returns non-nil if nums all have the equivalent value (type-independent), otherwise false